Chapter 2.38

 (B) A department advisory group shall comply with the procedures specified in the notification provided to the Board of Supervisors pursuant to SCCC 2.38.071(A)(5).
 [Ord.
 4573 § 1, 1999; Ord.
 2078, 1974; prior code § 3.01.080(a)].

-(B) Executive Sessions.
-No commission or committee shall hold an executive session, or any meeting excluding the public, without first receiving written authorization from the County Counsel to hold such a session or meeting.
-The County Counsel shall be represented at all executive sessions held by any commissions or committees.
+(B) Executive or Closed Sessions.
+No commission or committee shall hold an executive session, a closed session, or any other meeting excluding the public, without first receiving written authorization from the County Counsel to hold such a session or meeting.
+The County Counsel shall be represented at all executive or closed sessions held by any commissions or committees.

 2.38.140 Bylaws.